nrwl/nx/nx-dev/nx-dev/public/documentation/latest/node/api-js/generators/application.md

 Possible values: `tsc`, `swc`

-The compiler used by the build and test targets
+The compiler used by the build and test targets (tsc is preferred, swc is experimental)

 ### config